F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 ..
 IMPORTANT:: In TS 1.9.0 and later, the **username** and **passphrase** for CloudWatch are optional.
 This is because a user can send data from a BIG-IP that has an appropriate IAM role in AWS to AWS CloudWatch without a username and passphrase.

+In TS 1.18 and later, the root certificates for AWS services are now embedded within Telemetry Streaming and are the only root certificates used in requests made to AWS services per AWS's move to its own Certificate Authority, noted in https://aws.amazon.com/blogs/security/how-to-prepare-for-aws-move-to-its-own-certificate-authority/.

 AWS CloudWatch Logs (default)
 `````````````````````````````